osmandapp/web/main/docs/user/widgets/nav-widgets.md

 *West* – 270°

-**What the widget is most useful for.** A bearing is an expression of your position relative to some other (stationary or moving) reference point, which then determines your position line.
+#### What the widget is most useful for
+A bearing is an expression of your position relative to some other (stationary or moving) reference point, which then determines your position line.
 You can take several bearing lines to find convergent position lines.
 This is how your actual position is determined.
 Suppose your vehicle is moving, and your course converges with the course of another vehicle nearby.
 If you take a bearing sequence between you and the other vehicle, and that bearing remains unchanged, there is a high probability that you are both on a collision course.
 Very useful for cross-country navigation.

-**Available interactions:**
+#### Available interactions
 - Select from a list of available widgets, show, hide.
 - Change their order in panels.
 - Change the format of data displayed in angular units.